senwu/emmental/docs/user/dataset.rst

 Dataset and Dataloader
 ======================
-The first step of Emmental_'s pipeline is to build Dataset and Dataloader from user provided data.
+The first component of Emmental_'s pipeline is to use user provided data to create Emmental Dataset and Dataloader.

 Dataset and Dataloader Classes
 ------------------------------------

-The following describes elements of used for Dataset creation.
+The following docs describe elements of Emmental's Dataset and Dataloader.

 .. automodule:: emmental.data
     :members: